FOR IMMEDITATE RELEASE

 Peterson, Brewer, Ho, Collins, Draper, Cairns, Wood to be honored at 19th annual ceremony in Huntington Beach

-Huntington Beach, CA – June 3, 2011 – The votes have been tallied and seven legendary wave riders will once again be forever enshrined in surfing’s history books.
-Through a selection ballot, a host of respected surf industry veterans, former professionals and surf journalists narrowed down a field of hundreds of candidates to name the seven 2011 Surfing Walk of Fame’s honorees in their respective categories – Rob Machado (Surf Champion), Skip Frye (Surf Pioneer), Dick Dale (Surf Culture), Debbie Beacham and Kathy “Gidget” Kohner (tied for Women of the Year), Bill Fury (Local Hero) and The Hole in the Wall Gang (Honor Roll).
+Huntington Beach, CA – June 18, 2012 – The votes have been tallied and seven legendary wave riders will once again be forever enshrined in surfing’s history books on August 2, 2012.
+Through a selection ballot, a host of respected surf industry veterans, former professionals and surf journalists narrowed down a field of hundreds of candidates to name the seven 2012 Surfing Walk of Fame’s honorees in their respective categories – Michael Ho (Surf Champion), Michael Peterson, Dick Brewer (Surf Pioneers), Sean Collins (Surf Culture), Alisa Schwarzstein-Cairns (Women of the Year), George Draper (Local Hero) and Stacy Wood (Honor Roll).

 The Surfing Walk of Fame is the only tribunal in surfing to award specific categories as well as require a 10-year margin since the commemorating achievement.
 This year’s recipients will be cemented alongside past inductees, earning their immortal place in the pavement on the corner of PCH and Main Street, directly across from the famous pier in Surf City USA — Huntington Beach, California.

-Also in this year’s ceremony, surfer/shaper Bill Fury is recognized as the Local Hero.
-And HB’s legendary surf team “The Hole in the Wall Gang” earns the Honor Roll spot.
+Also in this year’s ceremony, George Draper, founder of the famous George’s Surf Shop in HB is recognized as the Local Hero.
+And longtime Dwyer Middle School surf coach Stacy Wood earns the Honor Roll spot.